-At $99, it is half way between a budget $50 harness and a premium $150 item.
+At $120, it is over halfway between a budget $50 harness and a premium $150 item.
 We do expect it to last longer than most harnesses, so the long-term value is there.

 Overall, this is a harness for people who put top priority on the unique Metolius safety features.
 If you feel safer using a harness, you may climb more confidently.